Mongolian Roads-What to Expect

 A point to note here.
 Just because you are driving between city centres, don’t expect to have a fully paved road.
 At the time of writing this, between Ulaanbaatar and Darkan roughly 200kms is a rough unpaved road even though Darkhan is the 3rd largest city in Mongolia.
 The government has been working on a new highway for about 5 years now but is a very long way from finishing it.
 Between Arvaikheer, another major city and Ulaanbaatar there are sizable periods where the road is rough and unpaved too.

-Tier 2: The okayish roads
+Tier 2: The Okayish Roads

 This can be any paved road that is an old or paved road that isn’t well maintained.
 There are many of them and you can expect them to be bumpy, filled with large potholes and narrow.
 These are normally between smaller city centres and even some larger towns.
 Also, don’t be surprised to see them between larger cities as well.

-Tier 3: The gravel rocky roads
+Tier 3: The Gravel Rocky Roads

 I learned something recently.
 When you ask Mongolians does an area have a paved road often or not they will say yes.
 What they really mean by paved road is just a road that is gravelled with loose rocks and dirt that has little maintenance (not a paved road).
 These roads are very common, especially in the countryside and will be found where the government hasn’t yet built an actual paved road to an attraction but want to make it easier for tourists to travel there.